NymphalidNiklas/EB2_2025/Tutorials/10.Biogeography/Readme.md

 ```

 Now, we can statistically compare DEC1 and DEC2 models to our DEC0 model.
 For this comparison we will use the AIC values.
-AIC stands for Akaike Information Criterio.
+AIC stands for Akaike Information Criterion.
 You can read more about it [here](https://www.scribbr.com/statistics/akaike-information-criterion/#:~:text=To%20compare%20models%20using%20AIC%2C%20you%20need%20to%20calculate%20the,calculating%20log%2Dlikelihood%20is%20complicated!).
 Basically, if a model has an AIC value that is more than two points lower, than that model is considered better.

 ```R